hzi-braunschweig/influenzahub.net/README.md

 You can login with your Github account at [influenza.net/admin](https://influenzahub.net/admin).
 Please note,

-- You need to use a github account that has **NO access rights** to the [serohub repository](https://github.com/hzi-braunschweig/serohub).
+- You need to use a github account that has **NO access rights** to the [influenzahub.net repository](https://github.com/hzi-braunschweig/influenzahub.net).
 When you write a blog post ("General Content"), a study, or publication, it will create a fork of the repository in the users account and they can perform edits that will become pull requests for serohub maintainers to approve.
-- If you are a maintainer or have any write access rights to [serohub repository](https://github.com/hzi-braunschweig/serohub), you will end with an error `Failed to persist entry: API_ERROR: Not Found` when trying to save a new blog entry.
+- If you are a maintainer or have any write access rights to [influenzahub.net repository](https://github.com/hzi-braunschweig/influenzahub.net), you will end with an error `Failed to persist entry: API_ERROR: Not Found` when trying to save a new blog entry.

 #### Content Editing using Netlify CMS